ikjordan/pico_hdmi/README.md

 An HSTX-native HDMI output library for the RP2350 (Raspberry Pi Pico 2).

-Unlike the original PicoDVI for RP2040 which required CPU-intensive PIO bit-banging, PicoHDMI leverages the RP2350's dedicated **HSTX (High-Speed Transmit)** peripheral with hardware TMDS encoding.
-This means near-zero CPU overhead for video output.
+PicoHDMI leverages the RP2350's dedicated **HSTX (High-Speed Transmit)** peripheral with hardware TMDS encoding.
+No bit-banging, no overclocking required: just near-zero CPU overhead for video output.

 ## Overview